 - Reusable after a few minutes.

-- Markers may be hard to unscrew initially.
+- Water pens may be hard to unscrew initially.

 For Budding Doodlers

-If you want something sturdy and easy to take on-the-go, this is a good choice.
+If you want something sturdy and easy to take on the go, this drawing pad is an excellent choice.
 It’s similar to a coloring book in that it has thick pages with doodles on them.
 However, it gives your child an outline of a drawing to finish.

 This encourages your child’s imagination and introduces them to the concept of drawing.
-It comes with stickers too — a toddler’s dream.
+The pages are thick and easy to tear from the notebook for display.
+It also comes with 60+ stickers — a toddler’s dream.